formicant/pseudographics/README.md

 # pseudographics

-A simple Python module for convering black-and-white bitmaps (contained in a 2D Numpy array) into pseudographics.
+A simple Python module for converting black-and-white bitmaps (contained in a 2D Numpy array) into pseudographics.

 ## Usage